pmneo/KStarsCluster/README.md

 Usage:

-run `KStarsCluster/server.sh` on the Master KStars Instance which is Guding and Dithering
+run `java -jar KStarsCluster.jar` on the Main KStars Instance which is Guding and Dithering

-run `KStarsCluster/client.sh -h {ip of master}` on the Client KStars Instance.
+run `java -jar KStarsCluster.jar -h {ip of master}` on the Client KStars Instance.

 Prepare your Capture Sequence on Master and Client(s).